-Adjusted Earnings for the fourth quarter of 2023 was \$24.3 million, compared with Adjusted Earnings in the fourth quarter of 2022 of \$15.5 million, an increase of \$8.8 million.
-Adjusted Earnings reflects higher gross profit for the current quarter, increases in income from equity accounted investments and higher finance and other income, partially offset by higher finance and other costs and higher income taxes, as described above, and \$5.8 million higher general and administrative expenses, excluding the after-tax impact of acquisition and integration expenses which are excluded from Adjusted Earnings.
+Adjusted Earnings^{10,11} for the fourth quarter of 2024 was \$37.3 million, compared to \$24.9 million in the fourth quarter of 2023.
+Adjusted Earnings reflects higher gross profit and finance and other income for the current quarter, partially offset by higher finance and other costs and higher income taxes, as described above, and \$4.8 million higher general and administrative expenses, excluding the after-tax impact of acquisition and integration expenses and amortization of acquisition intangibles which are excluded from Adjusted Earnings.
+General and administrative expenses included higher compensation expenses due in part to the increased volume of work and profitability in the current period, and higher share based compensation resulting from significant increases in the Company's share price and total shareholder return compared to the prior year.

-Basic and diluted earnings per share was \$0.44 in the fourth quarter of 2023, compared to \$0.28 in the fourth quarter of 2022.
-Adjusted Earnings Per Share was \$0.45 and \$0.29 in the fourth quarter of 2023 and 2022, respectively.
-In addition to changes in Net Income and Adjusted Earnings discussed above, the weighted average shares outstanding for the fourth quarter of 2023 was higher by 79,346 shares related to the Trinity acquisition on February 1, 2023.
+Basic and diluted earnings per share was \$0.59 in the fourth quarter of 2024, compared to \$0.44 in the fourth guarter of 2023.
+Adjusted Earnings Per Share11 was \$0.67 and \$0.46 in the fourth guarters of 2024 and 2023, respectively.
+In addition to changes in Net Income and Adjusted Earnings discussed above, the weighted average shares outstanding for the fourth quarter of 2024 was higher by 1,608,192 shares related to the NorCan and Jacob Bros acquisitions in 2024.